auerlab/vcf-split/README.md

 Unix-like system.

-Primary development is done on FreeBSD with clang, but the code is frequently tested on CentOS, MacOS, and NetBSD as well.
+Primary development is done on FreeBSD with clang, but the code is frequently tested on Linux, MacOS, and NetBSD as well.
 MS Windows is not supported, unless using a POSIX environment such as Cygwin or Windows Subsystem for Linux.

 The Makefile is designed to be friendly to package managers, such as